Harvey Parish: Evolution of boundaries

 Harvey's northern line was originally an extension of the northern line of Hopewell Parish, running north of Church Hill Road.
 This put Church Hill, Churches Corner, Ferndale, River View, and Ross Corner in Harvey.

 Following the erection of Albert County in 1845 the new county line passed through Salisbury and Harvey Parishes.
 This was found inconvenient and the county line was moved in 1846, adding the remainder of modern Elgin Parish to Harvey.

 The northern part of Harvey was erected as Elgin Parish in 1847 and the western part as Alma Parish in 1855, giving the parish its modern boundaries.

 In 1877 Grindstone Island was omitted from the boundary description of Harvey; this was corrected in 1879.

 Local service district

-The local service district of the parish of Harvey includes the entire parish.
+The local service district of the parish of Harvey included the entire parish.
 The LSD was established on 23 November 1966 to assess for fire protection following the abolition of county councils in the new Municipalities Act.
 First aid & ambulance services were added on 21 January 1976.

-Today it assesses for community & recreation services in addition to the basic LSD services of fire protection, police services, land use planning, emergency measures, and dog control.
-The taxing authority is 617.00 Harvey.
+In 2020, it assessed for community & recreation services in addition to the basic LSD services of fire protection, police services, land use planning, emergency measures, and dog control.
+The taxing authority was 617.00 Harvey.